Typical Electric Power Supply Systems Scheme (Generation, Transmission & Distribution of Electrical Energy) & Elements of Distribution System

-Generally, electric supply is given to those heavy load consumer (commercial power supply for inductries) where the demands is 11 kV, from these lines which caries 11 kV ( in three phase three wire overhead system) and they make a separate sub station to control and utilize the heavy power in industries and factories.
+Generally, electric supply is provided to those heavy load consumer (commercial power supply for inductries) where the demands is 11 kV, from the lines which caries 11kV ( in three phase three wire overhead system) and they make a separate sub station to control and utilize the heavy power in industries and factories.

-In other cases, for heavier consumer (at large scale) their demand is about 132 kV or 33 kV. they take electric supply from secondary transmission or primary distribution (in 132 kV, 66kV or 33kV) and then step down the level of voltage by step-down transformers in their own sub station for utilization ( i.e. for electric traction etc).
+In other cases for heavier load consumers (at large scale), the demand is upto132 kV or 33 kV.
+So electric supply provided them directly by secondary transmission or primary distribution (in 132 kV, 66kV or 33kV) and then step down the level of voltage by step-down transformers in their own sub station for utilization ( i.e. for electric traction etc).

-Electric power is given by (from Primary distribution line i.e.11kV) to distribution sub station is known as secondary distribution.
-This sub station is located near by consumers areas where the level of voltage reduced by step down transformers 440V by Step down transformers.
+Electric power is transferred by (from primary distribution line i.e.11kV) to distribution sub station is known as secondary distribution.
+This sub station is located near by domestic & consumers areas where the level of voltage reduced to 440V by step down transformers.

-These transformers called Distribution transformers, three phase four wire system ((3 Phase – 4 Wires also known as Star connection).
+These transformers called Distribution transformers, three phase four wire system (3 Phase – 4 Wires also known as Star connection).
 So there is 400 Volts (Three Phase Supply System) between any two phases and 230 Volts (Single Phase Supply) between a neutral and phase (live) wires.

 Residential load (i.e. Fans, Lights, and TV etc) may be connected between any one phase and neutral wires, while three phase load may be connected directly to the three phase lines.